jdi-docs/jdi-light/source/includes/_documentation.md

 on JDISite.java >> public static LoginFormSmart loginFormSmart;
 ```

-**Smart JDI Forms** - forms utilizing the _Smart locator_ functionality of JDI.
+**Smart JDI Forms** - Forms utilizing the _Smart locator_ functionality of JDI.
 In Smart Forms there is no need to explicitly define locators for form elements if such locators can be obtained implicitly from field names using Smart locator functionality.
 [See more details and exampels for Smart locators in documentation](https://jdi-docs.github.io/jdi-light/?java#smart-locators)

 ```java